discretegames/runmany/README.md

 - Option to check for stdout equality.
 Display success at the end and differing ones.
 - Command line runnable with input+output+json file options.

-- Add $argv to json commands and test
+- Add $argv to all json commands and test

+- should xxx|xxx seps be ignored when their header is correct type but commented? kinda probably

 - Turn into a pip package. "pip install runmany" then "runmany example.many".
   - Make sure correct path to language.json is used in pip version.

 - update c# csc compiler 4.8? roslyn?

-- should xxx|xxx seps be ignored when their header is correct type but commented? kinda probably

-- number each run of a language? like 4.
-C++ Output #2 ...

 Less Soon: